 Some things to remember: when 2 carriages are selecting, each carriage needs to move far enough at the end of the needle bed so as not to be locked onto the belt.
 Extension rails are required.
-On the Brother ribber bed there are stops that keep the combined carriages from going off the beds.
-There is one on each side (magenta arrow on left, blue arrow on right), and to remove the ribber carriage off its bed, it in turn needs to be tilted forward prior to reaching the stops in order to clear them on either side.
+On the Brother ribber bed, there are stops that keep the combined carriages from going off the beds.
+There is one on each side (magenta arrow on left, the blue arrow on right), and to remove the ribber carriage off its bed, it, in turn, needs to be tilted forward prior to reaching the stops in order to clear them on either side.

 It would be possible if needed to separate KC2 and push further out on the extension rail, but perhaps not practical, so there are some constraints on the fabric width able to be produced.

 My first swatch has some manually created pintucks on the knit side (white only knitting extra rows, joined together by all knit rows with pink).
 The reverse, purl side, is knit by the ribber set to N/N, all in one color.
 The stitches held on the ribber while the white only knits on the top bed are visibly elongated (left swatch bottom).
 There is some color confusion on the knit side on the first couple of rows of DBJ, solved in the second swatch.
 My repeat for the planned width using Ayab:

 Knitting on 910 a single repeat may be programmed, start knitting with color intended for white squares, which will also serve as the solid backing color.
 For more similarities and difference between the original and the altered 910 see ayab diary post.